Gracie Mansion: Alleged haunting

-De Blasio's wife Chirlane McCray has claimed the mansion is haunted, alleging that there are sounds of doors opening and closing by themselves, and creaks from the wooden floorboard.
-She also claimed to have heard the whispers from the daughter of Archibald Gracie.
-During an interview with CBS, Eric Adams also claimed the mansion is haunted; he has repeated McCray's claims.
+De Blasio's wife Chirlane McCray has claimed that there are sounds of doors opening and closing by themselves, creaks from the wooden floorboard, and whispers from Archibald Gracie's daughter.
+Eric Adams also alleged the mansion was haunted, repeating McCray's claims.
 Adams also claimed to have seen objects moving around in the mansion.
-When a broadcaster asked him if he felt the mansion was cool enough for him, he responded, "No, it’s not, trust me, ....
+When a television interviewer asked him if he felt the mansion was cool enough, he responded, "No, it’s not, trust me, ....
 I don’t care what anyone says, there are ghosts in there, man."
-The alleged haunting is attributed as a possible reason as to why Adams has hesitated to stay in the mansion for long periods of time, but others have claimed that it was an excuse for Adams not to move.
+The alleged haunting is attributed as a possible reason for why Adams did not want to occupy the mansion for extended periods, but others have claimed that it was an excuse for Adams not to move.
+Upon leaving the mansion, Adams warned Mamdani about the ghost, claiming the ghost acts like a poltergeist only to individuals that do wrongs to the residents of the city.
+Mamdani did not report any ghosts after moving to the mansion.